Ahmedhossamdev/Natours/README.md

 Before using the API, you need to set the variables in Postman depending on your environment (development or production).
 Simply add:
 - `{{URL}}` with your hostname as the value (Eg. http://127.0.0.1:3000 or http://www.example.com)
 - `{{password}}` with your user password as the value.
-Check Natours API Documentation for more info.
+Check Natours API Documentation for more info:

 API Features:
 - Tours List 👉 [Tours](https://natours-ijrr.onrender.com/api/v1/tours)